 Through my art I explore the identity of our culture.
 Who we are is not only indicated by what we want to see, but also by the aspects of our society that are hard for us to come to terms with.
 It is only when we consider these aspects with honesty that we can understand who we are as a culture, and also as individuals.

 I work in oil paint and charcoal.
-The process or my art is consists of layers of transparency.
+The process of my art consists of layers of transparency.
 Even mistakes are a significant aspect of the process which I reveal as part of the narrative of each artwork.

 FunkyFunYou is a handmade brand, but it is also so much more.
 It creates not only jewellery, but a way of thinking and living.
 Funky living is playful, crafty and sparks creativity.
 The founder Amy‘s background in landscape architecture and media informs her design process through vibrant colours, creation of miniature art and a funky perspective of what jewellery can be.